MARTIAL ARTS ASSOCIATION

 The Northern Crane Martial Arts Association has been specializing since 1986 in teaching non-competitive, authentic, pragmatic, down to earth survival skills that have been handed down for centuries from teacher to student and that can be utilized by anyone at any time, in any self defense situation.
 We teach these skills in an intellectually stimulating, pleasant and friendly environment.

-This Association has been continuously active in southern Maine, more specifically in the Arundel, Kennebunk, Kennebunkport, Sanford, Ogunquit, Kittery and the Wells local communities since then.
+This Association has been continuously active in York County Maine, more specifically in the Arundel, Kennebunk, Kennebunkport and Sanford area.
 The Northern Crane Martial Arts Association is not a business, it is an association established by and for martial arts practitioners united for the purpose of exploring, researching and training in the old ways of combat, a martial path of enlightenment espoused by the ancient sages of both the Oriental and Western Civilizations.

 This website is this association's only presentation to the general public.
-We do not advertise, preferring to keep a very low profile because we are primarily interested in those applicants that are sincerely motivated and intellectually curious enough in their search for an authentic education in the martial arts to have arrived here.
+We do not advertise, or pay for any artificial website search enhancements, preferring to keep a very low profile because we are primarily interested only in those applicants that are sincerely motivated and intellectually curious enough in their search for an authentic education in the martial arts to have arrived here at this website.
+We are simply not interested in training young children or applicants who are not motivated enough to do the research necessary to find us.

 The curriculum of this association predates the advent of sport martial arts.
 This means that we acknowledge that ignorance of any combat skill, whether it be weapons (ancient or modern), striking, kicking, grappling or ground-fighting could result in serious injury or death in any deadly encounter.
 Indeed any rules whatsoever would hamper the possibility of survival since a criminal or insane adversary intent on harming or killing would not have any consideration for any themselves.
 Any sport curriculum of any kind whether it be boxing, wrestling, kickboxing, mixed martial arts or any other mixture thereof can provide great cardiovascular health benefit and superior fighting skills, but they should never be confused with real survival fighting skills.
 Only authentic pre-sport curriculums can provide all those skills while concentrating on the most important one - survival.